practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 a script when it matches the path, or implement the Rack spec to let the server serve Rack apps with `call`.

+Please do share your experiences and code if you decide to try any of these ideas, or if you come up with some improvement ideas of your own.
+Happy hacking!